July 30, 2019

 Here are critical questions to help you determine your domain’s value:

 • Does the domain receive any traffic?
-The higher the traffic to a domain name, the more valuable it is.
+The higher the volume of traffic to a domain name, the more valuable it is.
 Showing proof of high traffic can fetch your domain a substantial price.

 • Does it have any search engine authority?
 Your domain’s search engine visibility largely contributes to its value.
 Domains with quality backlinks have more value than those without.
 Check your backlink profile to evaluate how much your domain name can fetch.
 If you feel they aren’t enough, you can build more backlinks before listing the domain for sale.